perlDreamer/WebService-Shippo/README.md

 * For API documentation, go to https://goshippo.com/docs/
 * For API support, contact support@goshippo.com with any questions.

+### ACKNOWLEDGEMENTS

+Thanks to Ali Saheli and the wonderful folks at Shippo for assistance rendered.

 ### COPYRIGHT

 The Shippo Perl API Client module.<br/>